AdobeDocs/advertising-cloud.en/help/dsp/inventory/deal-id-create.md

 1. Enter the [deal settings](deal-id-settings.md):

     1. In the [!UICONTROL Deal ID basics] section, specify the deal details and the advertisers who can access the deal.
-For guaranteed deals, you must also specify the planned flight dates and the estimated of impressions, for tracking purposes only.
+For guaranteed deals, you must also specify the planned flight dates and the estimated number of impressions, for tracking purposes only.

     1. (Administrator users only; optional) In the [!UICONTROL Technical] section, edit the default settings as needed.

     1. Click **[!UICONTROL Save]**.

-1. (Guaranteed deals only) Select the ads that will be used for the deal and create a default programmatic guaranteed (PG) placement.
+1. (Guaranteed deals only) Select the ads that to use for the deal and create a default programmatic guaranteed (PG) placement.

-   Default PG placements ensure that your deal will always return a bid for every bid request.
-If you don't create a default PG placement, then any placements that target the deal won't place bids unless they're set up correctly.
+   Default PG placements ensure that your deal always returns a bid for each bid request.
+If you don't create a default PG placement, then any placements that target the deal don't place bids unless they're set up correctly.
 You should always create a default PG placement.
 In the [!UICONTROL Placements] view, default PG placements have a [!UICONTROL Sub-type] column value of "[!UICONTROL PG Default]."

    You can optionally use the deal as an inventory target in additional placements but must set them up correctly to place bids.